-Department of Banking and Finance,

-College of Management Sciences

-Michael Okpara University of Agriculture, Umudike

-osuala.alex@mouau.edu.ng

-DOI:10.56201/ijebm.v10.no8Sept.2024.pg258.270

-Abstract: this study focused on Equal Employment Opportunity and Employees' Engagement of Senior Staff in Federal Universities in South-East, Nigeria.
-Guided by two objectives, the study adopted the descriptive survey design as its methodological framework and covered a population of 23,126 senior staff of the five (5) Federal Universities in South-East, Nigeria.
+Department of Banking and Finance, College of Management Sciences Michael Okpara University of Agriculture, Umudike osuala.alex@mouau.edu.ng DOI:10.56201/ijebm.v10.no8Sept.2024.pg258.270 this study focused on Equal Employment Opportunity and Employees' Engagement of Senior Staff in Federal Universities in South-East, Nigeria.
+Guided by two objectives, the adopted the descriptive survey design as its methodological framework and covered a population of 23,126 senior staff of the five (5) Federal Universities in South-East, Nigeria.
 Data used in the study were generated from both primary and secondary sources and stratified random sampling technique was adopted in determining the 430 senior staff that were sampled.
+The research instrument was subjected to validity test while Cronbach Alpha was used to test its reliability.
 The research questions were analyzed using Spearman's rank correlation statistics while the hypotheses were tested with Theil-Sen regression technique.
+The acceptance or rejection of null hypothesis was based on whether the calculated p-value is less than the level of significance (0.05).
 Sequel to the findings from the analysis of the data used, the study concludes that equal employment opportunity has significant effects on employees' engagement in federal government owned universities in South-East, Nigeria.
-The study recommended that it is imperative for federal universities in South-East, Nigeria to guarantee equality in the access to organizational benefits to all employees by offering equal opportunities for career advancement through career progression, mentorship programmes, training and development initiatives and that Federal Universities in South-East, Nigeria should foster an inclusive culture by adopting diversity management practices that recognizes, promotes and reward an inclusive workplace culture.

-keywords: Cognitive Engagement, Diversity management, Equal Access, Emotional Engagement
+The study recommended that it is imperative for federal universities in South-East, Nigeria to guarantee equality in the access to organizational benefits to all employees by offering equal opportunities for career advancement through career progression, mentorship programmes, training and development initiatives and that Federal Universities in South-East, keywords: Cognitive Engagement, Diversity management, Equal Access, Emotional Engagement